Yujahua/vuenext-vuecli-vite/vue3beta_vuecli/README.md

 npm i vue-loader-v16
 ```
 > At last: I hear that all the issues caused by npm, it's low version made it，so I delete my v16 dependency in the project，upgrade npm version to the newest release，updete modules，and this time run server is ok.

+## Issues

+> @vue/server-test-utils@1.0.4, @vue/test-utils@1.0.4 requires a peer of vue-server-renderer@2.x, maybe the upgrade is going on.